r4tangUCSD/league-red-vs-blue/README.md

 -similarly, the ban1-ban5 columns occasionally have NaN values, but this time it doesn't make sense to remove them because players can choose not to ban a champion in any given match.
 -the goldat10 and killsat10 columns have missing values.
 I explore this more in depth in part 3.

+Lastly, I create a column "picks" in the teams dataframe which contains the same information as columns "pick(1-5)."
+I do this soley for my own convenience - in certain situations it is easy for me to perform transformations a column of lists rather than 5 separate columns.

 Below are the heads of both the "players" dataframe and the "teams" dataframe.

 ***Univariate Analysis***